imgag/aiDIVA/README.md

 ## HPO resources
 The HPO resources needed for the prioritization step can be found in the `data` folder.
-The path to the files is specified in the configuration file make sure that it leads to the correct location.For compatibility reasons the HPO graph resources were generated using networkx v1.
-Version 2 can still import these resources, but the graph generated with version 2 is not compatible with version 1.
+The path to the files is specified in the configuration file make sure that it leads to the correct location.
+Although we used networkx v3.1 to create the HPO graph it should also be possible to use networkx in version 1 or 2.
+We included some workarounds to still support the older versions.

 To recreate the HPO resources please head over to the detailed [instructions](https://github.com/imgag/AIdiva/blob/master/doc/recreate_hpo_resources.md) found in the _doc_ folder.
 <br>
 <br>

-Protein interactions based on String-DB v11.0
+Protein interactions based on String-DB v11.0b

 Last update of HPO resources: 30th July, 2021

 ## Pathogenicity prediction
-There are two random forest models that are used in aiDIVA to predict the pathogenicity of a given variant.
-One for SNP variants and the other for inframe InDel variants.
-The training data of the two models consists of variants from Clinvar combined with additional variants from HGMD that are not present in Clinvar.
+There is one random forest models that is used in aiDIVA to predict the pathogenicity of a given variant.
+It is a combined model for SNV and inframe InDel variants.
+The training data of the model consists of variants from Clinvar.

 The scripts used to train the models can be found in the following GitHub repository: [aiDIVA-Training](https://github.com/imgag/aiDIVA-Training)

-_Frameshift_ variants will get the no score, whereas _synonymous_ variants always get the lowest score 0.0
+_Frameshift_ variants will get a default score of 0.9, whereas _synonymous_ variants always get the lowest score 0.0

-Pretrained random forest models using our current feature set can be found [here](https://download.imgag.de/ahboced1/AIdiva_pretrained_models/).
-The models were trained using scikit-learn v0.19.1.
-The trained models of scikit-learn are version dependent, but during our tests it also worked to load the 0.19.1 model with newer versions of scikit-learn (only the other way round it didn't work).
+Pretrained random forest models using our current feature set can be found [here](https://download.imgag.de/ahboced1/aiDIVA_pretrained_models/).
+The current model was trained using scikit-learn v1.3.0.
+The trained models of scikit-learn are version dependent.

 ## Running aiDIVA
 aiDIVA can be run either on already annotated VCF files or unannotated VCF files.
 In both cases a configuration file in the YAML format is required.
 When the variant annotation with VEP should also be performed with aiDIVA this is the only required command line argument.
 In the other case when an already annotated file is given there are a few more arguments that needs to be passed instead of being specified in the configuration file.
 The reason for this different set of parameters is due to the fact that it makes it more convenient to include aiDIVA in another existing pipeline.

-Make sure to put the trained models in the data folder and make sure that the filename in the `aiDIVA_configuration_annotated.yaml` is correct.
+Make sure to specify the trained model in the config file `aiDIVA_configuration_annotated.yaml`.

 ### Running aiDIVA on already annotated data:

 ```
-python run_AIdiva.py --config AIdiva_configuration_annotated.yaml --snp_vcf annotated_snp.vcf --indel_vcf annotated_indel.vcf --expanded_indel_vcf annotated_expanded_indel.vcf --out_prefix aidiva_result --workdir aidiva_workdir/ [--hpo_list hpo_terms.txt] [--gene_exclusion gene_exclusion.txt] [--family_file family.txt] [--family_type SINGLE] [--skip_db_check] [--only_top_results] [--threads 1] [--log_level INFO]
+python run_aiDIVA.py --config AIdiva_configuration_annotated.yaml --snp_vcf annotated_snp.vcf --indel_vcf annotated_indel.vcf --expanded_indel_vcf annotated_expanded_indel.vcf --out_prefix aidiva_result --workdir aidiva_workdir/ [--hpo_list hpo_terms.txt] [--gene_exclusion gene_exclusion.txt] [--family_file family.txt] [--family_type SINGLE] [--skip_db_check] [--only_top_results] [--threads 1] [--log_level INFO]
 ```

 + _config_ -- YAML configuration file (in the `data` folder there are example configuration files for each of the two modes)